Mir Yeshiva (Belarus): Escape to the East

-In the fall of 1940, the yeshiva students traveled via the trans-Siberian railroad to Vladivostok, Russia; and then by ship to Tsuruga, Japan.
+In the fall of 1940, the yeshiva students traveled via the Trans-Siberian Railway to Vladivostok, Russia; and then by ship to Tsuruga, Japan.
 The yeshiva reopened in Kobe, Japan in March 1941.

 Kobe

-While the Yeshiva was in Kobe, a controversy arose as to when to observe the Sabbath.
+While the Yeshiva was in Kobe, a debate arose among the yeshiva students regarding when to observe the Sabbath.
 The opinions of the Chazon Ish and Rav Yechiel Michel Tokachinsky were solicited.
 Ultimately, the students refrained from biblical Sabbath violations on two days, but kept it completely on only one of the days.

 Several smaller yeshivas managed to escape alongside the Mirrer Yeshiva and, despite the difficulties involved, the leaders of the yeshiva undertook full responsibility for their support, distributing funds (mostly received from the American Jewish Joint Distribution Committee) and securing quarters and food for all the students.

 Shanghai

-A short time later, Japan expelled the Jews from its mainland, and the yeshiva relocated again, to (Japanese-controlled) Shanghai, China, where they remained until 1947.
+A short time later, the yeshiva relocated again, to (Japanese-controlled) Shanghai, China, where they remained until 1947.
 In Shanghai, Rabbi Meir Ashkenazi, a Lubavitcher chasid who served as the spiritual leader of the Jewish refugees, arranged for the yeshiva to occupy the Beth Aharon Synagogue, built in 1920 by a prominent Jewish Shanghai businessman, Silas Aaron Hardoon.
 For the first few weeks, until funds could be sourced for provisions, the yeshiva community suffered from malnutrition.

 Re-establishment after the war

 Following the end of the war, the majority of the Jewish refugees from the Shanghai ghetto left for Israel and the United States.
 Two deans of the Mir Yeshiva, Rabbi Eliezer Yehuda Finkel and Rabbi Avraham Kalmanowitz, managed to escape from Europe before the war in 1939 and did not accompany the yeshiva to Shanghai.

-Rabbi Finkel could not accompany the yeshiva due to health issues, and he therefore traveled by ship through Odessa and Turkey to Eretz Yisrael where he established the Mirrer Yeshiva in Jerusalem, Israel.
+Rabbi Finkel could not accompany the yeshiva due to health issues, and he therefore traveled by ship through Odessa and Turkey to Mandatory Palestine where he established the Mirrer Yeshiva in Jerusalem, with a subsidiary campus, Mir Brachfeld.
 His son, Rabbi Chaim Zev Finkel, served as mashgiach.